NAT Environments

 NAT ID for Managed Devices Behind PAT

-The following example shows the management center behind a PAT IP address.
-In this case, specify a unique NAT ID per device on both the management center and the devices, and specify the device IP addresses on the management center.
+The following example shows the Cloud-Delivered Firewall Management Center behind a PAT IP address.
+In this case, specify a unique NAT ID per device on both the Cloud-Delivered Firewall Management Center and the devices, and specify the device IP addresses on the Cloud-Delivered Firewall Management Center.